myriadrf/LimeSDR_GW/docs/index.rst

 This documentation is organized into several sections to guide you through different aspects of the project.
 Here's a quick overview of the main parts and when you might want to refer to them:

+**Quick Start guide** :doc:`docs/quick_start`
+  This is your go-to for instructions on compiling gateware and firmware, including required tools and board-specific steps.
+Turn to it whenever you're setting up a build environment or flashing a board.

 **Project Structure** :doc:`docs/project_structure`
   Check this if you're new to the repository and want to understand how files and directories are organized, including how LiteX and LimeDFB fit together.
 It's helpful for getting oriented before